k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 This section explains an example deployment of SR-IOV Network device plugin in Kubernetes if you choose DANM as your meta plugin.

 ##### Install DANM
-Refer to [DANM documentation](https://github.com/nokia/danm#getting-started) for detailed instructions.
+Refer to [DANM deployment documentation](https://github.com/nokia/danm/blob/master/deployment-guide.md) for detailed instructions.

 ##### Create SR-IOV type networks
 DANM supports the Device Plugin based SR-IOV provisioning with the dynamic level.
-This means that all DANM API features seamlessly work together with the SR-IOV setup described above, whether you use the [lightweight](https://github.com/nokia/danm#lightweight-network-management-experience), or the [production grade](https://github.com/nokia/danm#production-grade-network-management-experience) network management APIs.
+Refer to the [DAMN User Guide documentation](https://github.com/nokia/danm/blob/master/user-guide.md) for detailed instructions.
 For example manifest objects refer to [SR-IOV demo](https://github.com/nokia/danm/tree/master/example/device_plugin_demo)

 > See following sections on how to configure and run SR-IOV device plugin.